Majixed/magic/README.rst

 Open the a-Shell terminal and Shortcuts app in Split View, so that the shortcut can run when a TeX command is invoked.

-Before starting the bot for the first time, you must edit a few variables in ``conf/var.py``:
+Before starting the bot for the first time, you must edit these variables in ``conf/var.py``:

-- Replace the user ID in the ``bot_owner`` variable with your own discord user ID
 - Replace the emoji IDs in the ``emo_del``, ``emo_left`` and ``emo_right`` variables with the ID of your own custom emojis, or a default emoji of your choosing

 Finally, start up the bot: